Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 12, CFB

-Underdog promo code CBSSPORTS2: New users can get $100 bonus for NFL Week 12, more on Thursday, November 20
+Underdog promo code CBSSPORTS2: New users can get $100 bonus for NFL Week 12, CFB, more on Friday, November 21

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-The Buffalo Bills and Houston Texans kick off the NFL Week 12 schedule on 'Thursday Night Football' and makes this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
-Thursday's matchup features Josh Allen and the Buffalo Bills against Davis Mills and the Houston Texans, which could create the chance to find some value on the best DFS apps.
-Texans starter C.J.
-Stroud will miss another game due to a concussion There's also ongoing NBA, college basketball, college football and NHL action.
+The NFL Week 12 schedule features a number of key games on Sunday and makes this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
+Among the top matchups include a top-notch AFC matchup when the AFC South-leading Indianapolis Colts take on the defending AFC champion Kansas City Chiefs, which could create the chance to find some value on the best DFS apps.
+The Colts are led by quarterback Daniel Jones, while Patrick Mahomes powers the Chiefs.
+There's also ongoing NBA, college basketball, college football and NHL action.
 Regardless of who you're targeting or your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.